BestTimesToVisit.com Logo

 Taste Cozido das Furnas, Cooked by Volcano

-Experience a culinary marvel where a hearty stew of meats and vegetables is slow-cooked underground using the natural volcanic heat.
-Enjoy this unique dish at a local restaurant in Furnas, a true taste of the Azores' geothermal power.
+Experience a culinary marvel by savoring 'Cozido das Furnas,' a hearty stew of meats and vegetables slow-cooked for hours underground by volcanic heat.
+Enjoy this unique dish at a local restaurant in Furnas, where the distinctive smoky flavor is a testament to the island's geothermal power.

 See all 8 things to do →